jbernadas/clamscan_daily/README.rst

 ClamScan Daily
 ==============

-A Bash script for starting an automated ClamAV scan and emailing the results.
+A Bash script for running an automated ClamAV scan and emailing the scan results.
+The script uses the Freshclam database and runs a clamscan to check for trojans, viruses and malware on a specified directory.
+The scan will be performed once daily on any number of specified directories from Sunday to Friday, and do a full system scan on Saturdays.
+Also included are instructions on how to configure CRON and SSMTP.

 Requirements
 ============